Executive RCM (XRCM)

 Residential/Commercial appraising, including market cost and income approaches to value, gross rent multiplier analysis, neighborhood and site analysis, valuation of income properties including market cost and income approaches to value, capitalization theory and techniques, mortgage-equity analysis, and investment value concepts.
 Prerequisite: XRCM 4407.

 Commercial real estate development analysis and feasibility includes economic base analysis, tenant demand analysis, development and construction cost analysis, lease-up analysis, financial feasibility, leasing and property management practices.
 Five major property types (office, industrial, retail, apartment and hotel) are covered.
-Prerequisite: XRCM 4007.

-XRCM 4480 Construction Project Mgmt (4 Credits)
+XRCM 4480 Construction Project Management (2 Credits)

 This course introduces the student to project management scheduling techniques and methodologies.
 The student will be exposed to different scheduling techniques, how to develop a project schedule of limited scope, and how to utilize the project schedule for planning and monitoring job progress.